 I went back to the Airbnb, showered, and rested for a bit.
-A guy I had been messaging on Tinder for the couple of days asked me how my day was.
+A guy I had been messaging on Tinder for a couple of days asked me how my day was.
 He said his band was playing at a local bar that night so I said I’d come see him play.

 I took the free bus to the village that Ash told me about.
 It was a quick ride, but shortly after I boarded, a British girl jumped on and we chatted for a bit.
 She had just finished a catering event and was hired separately from the caterers to “make sure rich people had wine at all times.”
-She was excited about the job because she said she was paid for the work of two people ($25 an hour) for a five hour shift where she talked to people for 70% of her time.
+She was excited about the job because she said she was paid for the work of two people ($25 an hour) for a five-hour shift where she talked to people for 70% of her time.
 They let her take home three bottles of expensive wine because the label was ripped (but the cork was still on).
 She said, “They also didn’t care if I drank on the job.”
-Maybe Ash’s description of Whistler of being the Wild West was correct.
+Maybe Ash’s description of Whistler as being the Wild West was correct.

 I arrived at the bar where Adam was playing and ordered a drink.
 I purposely sat towards the back at a cocktail table.
-His band was really good and they played cover songs.
+His band was really good, and they played cover songs.
 Adam was the lead singer, had a great voice, and was charismatic on stage.
 I was nervous and wondered why he was interested.
 He seemed much cooler than me.

-The band was done playing and the bar was still open for about an hour.
+The band was done playing, and the bar was still open for about an hour.
 I figured Adam would message me asking if I was there and where to find me.
 I always hate the first in-person meeting.
 Will he be attracted?
 Will I be attracted?
 Will there be chemistry?

 As soon as the band finished, I looked up from my Long Island Iced Tea and saw Adam running towards my table.
-We made eye contact and he got a huge smile on his face, came around the table and gave me a hug.
+We made eye contact and he got a huge smile on his face, came around the table, and gave me a hug.
 He said, “I really want to talk to you, but I have to use the restroom really bad!
 I’ll be right back!”

 Adam came back from the restroom and stood by the side of my round table.
-We briefly talked and then he said he had to help the band clean up and load their equipment in their van.
-He asked if I was sticking around and I told him yes.
-For the next 20 minutes as Adam was loading the van, he’d stop by my table to chat for a few minutes here and there.
-He had a lot of energy and it made me feel excited.
+We briefly talked, and then he said he had to help the band clean up and load their equipment in their van.
+He asked if I was sticking around, and I told him yes.
+For the next 20 minutes, as Adam was loading the van, he’d stop by my table to chat for a few minutes here and there.
+He had a lot of energy, and it made me feel excited.

 Once Adam was done loading the van, he sat at my table with me.
-He’s been sober for over five years so he didn’t order anything.
+He’s been sober for over five years, so he didn’t order anything.
 He was about 5’11”, thin, had wavy black hair that was just above his shoulder, and full sleeve tattoos on his arms.
 He looked like a musician – sort of like Chris Cornell from Soundgarden.

 Adam and I talked for the next 45 minutes about where we’ve lived and politics.
 He liked Trump, even though he can be crass.
 He said he likes to disrupt the system.
 Canada and the US were in the middle of trade talks that weren’t going well, so we talked about the current climate between our countries.
-I enjoy talking about politics so we continued for a while.
+I enjoy talking about politics, so we continued for a while.
 At one point, he got a big smile on his face and said, “You get really passionate talking about this.”

 I really appreciated him saying that with a smile on his face.
 My ex-husband, Aaron, hated that I got passionate about topics like politics.
-One time we were out with a few friends for dinner and I was getting animated while talking about politics.
+One time we were out with a few friends for dinner, and I was getting animated while talking about politics.
 Under the table, he squeezed my leg and looked at me like, “Stop, you’re embarrassing me.”
 After we left the restaurant, I asked him to never do that to me again.
 It made me feel so belittled and controlled.
 But a few months later, he did it again while I was talking with some other people about politics at a restaurant.
-This time, I was angry that he was making me feel like I couldn’t be me and also angry that he was hiding the fact that he was squeezing my leg.
+This time, I was angry that he was making me feel like I couldn’t be me and angry that he was hiding the fact that he was squeezing my leg.
 He always liked to appear to be the “nice guy.”
 I said to the friends, “I’m sorry.
 I’m embarrassing Aaron.
 He’s squeezing my leg under the table to get me to shut up.”
 Understandably, there was an awkward silence.

 After talking for another 10 minutes, Adam offered to take me back to my Airbnb since I had taken the bus there.
 His van was illegally parked on the sidewalk so he needed to move it too.
 When we arrived at my Airbnb, there was nowhere to park so he just pulled up out front.
 We talked for a little bit, but I couldn’t invite him inside because I wasn’t allowed to have guests.
-I got out of the van and said maybe I’d come see his show the following night.
+I got out of the van and said maybe I’d come to see his show the following night.
 He said he would like that.

 Adam lived in Pemberton, about 20 minutes north of Whistler.
 When he got home, he messaged me for a bit, flirting, and then telling me goodnight.
 I was happy to have met him.
 He’s one of the rare guys on Tinder that messaged me shortly after we matched.
 He was always nice and fun, and I looked forward to seeing his show the following night.

 Thanks for reading!
-Hit the Like button or leave a comment!
+Hit the Like button or leave a comment below!